If you’ve been invited for an interview, you’ll have a better chance of getting the job if you’re prepared.

-- Visit us before the interview to find how long your journey will take.
-Find out how far you'll have to walk from the station, or where you can park.
+- Visit us before to see how long your journey will take.
+You'll be able to find out how far you have to walk from the station, or where you can park.

-- Tell us if you need us to make special arrangements for a disability, such as:
+- Tell us if you need anything to support you in this process, such as: